Mnemonic Startup Guide

 We’ll try each of these situations out with a narrative demonstration.

 You’re going to a business conference, and you’ve just checked into your hotel.
-Your room is on the third floor, room 32.
-As you unpack your bags, hang up your clothes, and settle in, you imagine that a messy restaurant menu (32) is lying on your bed.
+Your room is on the ground floor, room 2.
+As you unpack your bags, hang up your clothes, and settle in, you imagine that a gigantic snotty nose is oddly lying on your bed!
+How gross… but memorable.

 You walk out the door and make a quick mental check: What’s my room number?
-Ah yes, the menu on the bed.
-Bingo, the number 32.
+Ah yes, the snotty nose on my bed!
+Bingo, the number 2.

 Next you go down to your rented car to drive to the restaurant where some other early arrivers are having a meetup.
-You punch the address into your phone, 2221 east 11th street, but as you go through the slow traffic, your phone starts running out of battery.
+You punch the address into your phone, 2233 east 11th street, but as you go through the slow traffic, your phone starts running out of battery.
 No worries!
 To remember the street number, you just imagine running over a tooth (11).
-To remember the building number, you imagine an onion (22) dropping onto a nut and cracking it (21).
+To remember the building number, you imagine an onion eating a mumy.
+(22-33)

 But here something goes wrong.
 You turn onto 11th street and start searching for the restaurant, when suddenly you can’t recall the number!
 Even though you created a mnemonic, you can’t seem to remember what it was.
-But then when you see that all the building numbers start with 22, you remember the onion, and you also remember that it was cracking a nut (2221).
+But then when you see that all the building numbers start with 22, you remember the onion, and you also remember that it was eating a mummy.
 Phew, saved.

 What happened here?
 You had a mnemonic, but you didn’t have a good trigger.
-A “trigger” is the things that causes you to remember your mnemonic.
+A “trigger” is the thing that causes you to remember your mnemonic.

 But it’s OK, you learn as you go along.
-Next time, you’ll imagine that the onion cracking the nut is actually happening at the restaurant as you drive up.
+Next time, you’ll imagine that the onion eating the mummy is actually happening at the restaurant as you drive up.
 That way, when you think of the restaurant, you remember the number.
 (Note: We’ll talk more about triggers in the next lesson.)

 Finally you go in and start sharing an appetizer with a few friends.
 Someone new is in the crowd and wants to share contact info… but unfortunately, your phone is dead.
 No worries, you can commit the number to memory using your new best friend, number mnemonics.